sklarow/automation-practice-bdd-wdio/README.md

 - Node version 8 or higher
 - A preconfigured Selenium Grid, preinstalled browser driver or cloud provider account

-Although this project works fine with NPM we recommend to use Yarn (>= 1.0.0) instead,  due to its speed & solid dependency locking mechanism.
+Although this project works fine with NPM I recommend to use Yarn (>= 1.0.0) instead,  due to its speed & solid dependency locking mechanism.
 To keep things simple we use yarn in this guide, but feel free to replace this with NPM if that is what you are using.

-Also this project doesn't cover setting up a proper test environment.
-You need to download specific browser driver yourself and run the prior starting tests or use a cloud provider like [SauceLabs](https://saucelabs.com/).

 ## Quick start